 How Will the Tax Cuts and Jobs Act Impact Me?

 Other features of H.R.
-1, Tax Cuts and Jobs Act, will be to double the standard deduction to $12,000 for single filers and $24,000 for married filing jointly, but completely eliminate personal exemptions.
+1, Tax Cuts and Jobs Act, will be to increase the standard deduction to $12,400 for single filers and $24,800 for married filing jointly, but completely eliminate personal exemptions.
 State, local and property taxes deductions for those itemizing will be capped at $10,000.
-It also expands the medical expense deduction for two years for filers meeting that threshold from 10% AGI to 7.5% AGI.
+Medical expenses exceeding 10% of an individual’s AGI can be deducted..
 Mortgage interest will be deductible for mortgages up to $750,000.
 The child tax credit will increase from $1,000 to $2,000 per child under 17 years of age with $1,400 of the $2,000 potentially refundable.
 Filers with dependents who do not qualify for the child tax credit will be able to claim a $500 credit for each dependent.
-The bill also repeals the individual mandate to purchase health insurance.
+The bill also repealed the individual mandate to purchase health insurance beginning 2019.

-Use this tax calculator tool to help estimate your potential 2018 income tax liability under the new plan.
+Use this tax calculator tool to help estimate your potential your tax liability this year.

 What Are Some of the Other Changes of the Trump Tax Reform?